Holidays for Singles Over 40

 Singles holidays for the over 40s from SPoH

 At SPoH we understand that solo holidays can be a huge undertaking, particularly if you haven’t travelled alone before.
-Whether you feel hesitant about going away on your own or are an independent single or a solo travellers whose kids have grown up or whose partner doesn’t travel – we do everything we can to make sure you are able to have a stress-free holiday and get the most out of it.
-We have a lot of experience in designing holiday packages: We know what people like to do and what they expect from their holiday, and so we tailor our holiday packages accordingly.
-We can offer the 40-somethings action and fun on the ski slopes, provide tours of famous landmarks and sightseeing, or you can just relax on the beach or around the pool in the sun.
+Whether you feel hesitant about going away on your own or are an independent single, or a single parent whose kids have grown up, or a solo traveller whose partner doesn’t travel, we do everything we can to make sure you are able to have a stress-free holiday and get the most out of it.
+We have a lot of experience in designing holiday packages: We know our customers and what they expect from their singles holiday, and so we tailor our holiday packages accordingly.
+We can offer action and fun on the ski slopes, provide tours of famous landmarks and sightseeing, as well as relaxing holidays by the beach or pool.

-On our singles ski holidays, you will be looked after from the minute you land: Your airport transfer is pre-arranged and you will be greeted at the hotel by your host and taken to ski school to confirm your lessons and/or pick up your pre-booked skis.
+You will be looked after from the minute you arrive in Austria: Your airport transfer is pre-arranged and you will be greeted at the hotel by your hosts and taken to ski school to confirm your lessons and/or pick up your pre-booked skis / snowboard.
 You will have company at mealtimes and after dinner as well as on the slopes: Your host will do some leisurely ski guiding for the intermediate and/or advanced skiers in the group whilst the beginners or low intermediate skiers refresh their skills with an instructor.
-It’s a fun and stress free holiday all around!
+It’s a fun and stress free holiday all around: We pre-select the best ski resorts, help you with any questions you have before your solo ski holiday – from what to pack for your ski holiday to how to get fit for the ski season.

 Our solo breaks are all round packages, which include private airport transfers and the services of one of our team members who greets you at the hotel and looks after you throughout your singles trip.
-You will have an itinerary with lots of optional trips which are included in our price: From wine tasting and boat trips, to lakeside walks and city tours, there will be something for everyone.
+You will have an itinerary with optional trips, many of which are included in our price: From wine tasting and boat trips, to lakeside walks and city tours, there will be something for everyone.
 Our aim is to provide you with a relaxing, hassle-free break in the company of other singles in their 40s and 50s.

 Our top tips for booking a singles holiday over 40